Overview

 Food insufficiency, which means sometimes or often not having enough to eat, has increased during the COVID-19 pandemic.
 Certain populations are experiencing higher levels of food insufficiency as a result of systemic inequalities that pre-date the pandemic.

-• According to data from the Census Household Pulse Survey data, the rate of food insufficiency (“sometimes” or “often” not having enough to eat) in January 2024 (10.7%) was lower than the rate in October 2023 (12.5%).
+- According to data from the Census Household Pulse Survey data, the rate of food insufficiency (“sometimes” or “often” not having enough to eat) in February 2024 (10.4%) was slightly lower than January 2024 (10.7%).

 Context from 2021 to 2023: Food insufficiency increased from August 2021 (when it was at a pandemic-low of 7.8%) to July 2022 (11.9%).
 From July 2022 through February 2023, rates fluctuated between 11.0-11.5%.
 After a slight decrease in March and April, rates increased to a high of 12.5% in October 2023.

-• Breakdown by race/ethnicity: Since October 2023, food insufficiency rates decreased for Black adults (18.2% in January compared to 20.0% in October) and for Latinx adults (15.3% in January compared to 18.3% in October).
-Rates of food insufficiency continue to be twice as high for Black and Latinx adults compared to White adults (8.0% in January). (see graph above)
+- Breakdown by race/ethnicity: Over the last month, food insufficiency rates slightly increased for Black adults (18.4% in February compared to 18.2% in January) and for Latinx adults (16.3% in February compared to 15.3% in January).
+Rates of food insufficiency continue to be over twice as high for Black and Latinx adults compared to White adults (7.5% in February).

 Higher rates of food insufficiency in Black and Latinx communities are due to systemic racism that results in higher levels of poverty, disinvestment in access to healthy foods or quality education, wage discrimination, and other root causes of hunger.

-• Breakdown by family type: Food insufficiency rates among households with children slightly decreased (13.2% in January compared to 15.8% in October).
-In contrast, only 9.4% of households without children reported food insufficiency in January.
+- Breakdown by family type: Food insufficiency rates among households with children slightly increased (13.5% in February compared to 13.2% in January).

 A limitation of these data is the small sample size with each data release, which results in estimates that fluctuate frequently.
 However, the data consistently show disparities for respondents identifying as transgender or LGBT.
 Reasons include discrimination that lead to fewer employment opportunities and higher levels of poverty.

-• Despite declines over the past three months, rates of food insufficiency are still substantially higher than they were in 2021.
+- Despite declines over the past five months, rates of food insufficiency are still substantially higher than they were in 2021.

 Mapping Food Insufficiency